9403 Kenwood Rd. B-110

 This question is based on your insurance company.
 ASAP is contracted with all of the major insurance companies that have enrollees in the Greater Cincinnati and Northern Kentucky region.
 Our staff can give you more information during the intake process.

-Aftercare is a weekly group run by an ASAP professional that continues beyond the initial stage of Intensive Outpatient.
+Continuing care is a weekly group run by an ASAP professional that continues beyond the initial stage of Intensive Outpatient.
 Any client that has graduated from TRIP is eligible to participate.
-There is no charge and it lasts for 6 months.
+There is a small charge for the first six months.
+After six months if an adolescent would like to remain in continuing care, there will be weekly charge.

 Every research study on adolescent recovery asserts that the longer you can keep a teen engaged in the treatment process, the better outcome s/he will have.
-ASAP sees aftercare is a ‘step-down’ from our more intense program.
+ASAP sees continuing care is a ‘step-down’ from our more intense program.
 We believe that it is essential that your child participate.

 Because CHOICES is a brief educational process, drug testing is not included.
 If a parent wants to drug test their child, they have three choices.
-1) ASAP can test using our forensic drug testing procedure; 2) ASAP can sell you at home testing kits at a nominal cost; or 3) you can buy tests from Walgreens, Walmart, etc.
+1) ASAP can test using our forensic drug testing procedure.
+There is a charge for this; 2) ASAP can sell you at home testing kits at a nominal cost; or 3) you can buy tests from Walgreens, Walmart, etc.

-ASAP only drug tests in aftercare at a parent’s request.
+ASAP only drug tests in continuing care at a parent’s request.
 You can ask the staff about the cost for these tests.

 In the TRIP intensive outpatient program, ASAP randomly tests for drugs and alcohol a minimum of one time per week.
 There is no additional cost except under extraordinary circumstances.